-- Undescended Testis or Cryptorchidism – a condition in which testes fails to descend from abdomen to scrotum leading to azoospermia due to higher temperature in abdomen.
+- Undescended Testis or Cryptorchidism – a condition in which testes fail to descend from abdomen to scrotum leading to azoospermia due to higher temperature in the abdomen.

 - Varicocele – a swelling of veins draining testes leading to complete absent or low sperm count.

 - Infections- like mumps, gonorrhea, HIV, etc.—may cause inflammation of testes (orchitis) or the tubes and may lead to permanent damage like testicular atrophy

 - Injury– to testes leading to rupture, torsion of testes, hematocele, dislocation of testes

 - Antibodies – in few men the body may produce antibodies against their own sperms.
 This may be due to any injury, surgery, and prostate infection or idiopathic.

 - Hormones – Hormonal imbalances like low testosterone levels, hypogonadism, hypothyroidism, diabetes mellitus may also affect male fertility.

 - Ejaculation disorders – like premature or retrograde ejaculation

 - Other Factors – like exposure to radiation or harmful chemicals, exposure to high temperatures, drugs, alcohol, tobacco, stress, obesity, tumors, etc…